An Overview of AWS VPC

 AWS VPC is a service that allows its users to create a secure and scalable cloud environment to run their business applications.
 It offers users the ability to create a segmented virtual network within the AWS ecosystem, providing the following key benefits:

-• Customization: You can customize the network configuration in your VPC, such as the selection of IP address range, creation of subnets, configuration of route tables, and network gateways.
+- Customization: You can customize the network configuration in your VPC, such as the selection of IP address range, creation of subnets, configuration of route tables, network gateways, and VPN gateways.
 This flexibility allows organizations to design a network that best suits their security, operational, and compliance needs.

 Getting Started with AWS VPC